 Each student has four late days to spend throughout the semester as they wish.
 Simply inform me any time prior to the due date for an assignment that you wish to use a late day; you may then turn in the assignment up to 24 hours late with no penalty.
 Multiple late days may be used on the same assignment.
 There are no partial late days; turning in an assignment 2 hours late or 20 hours late will both use 1 late day.

-Assignments must be turned in on physical paper.
+Unless stated otherwise, assignments must be turned in on physical paper.
 It is up to you whether you hand-write your solutions, or typeset them on a computer and print them.
-If you typeset them on a computer, I strongly encourage you to use $I^{AT}EX$ ; I am happy to meet with you to help you get up to speed.
+If you typeset them on a computer, I strongly encourage you to use IATEX; the easiest way to get started is by using a free account on sharelatex.com.
+I will provide a IATEX version of each problem set which you can use as a starting template for writing up your solutions.